Consolidate Qualifying Bills Into One Lower Monthly Payment

-The goals of both debt consolidation and a standard debt consolidation loan are very similar, but the method of getting relief is quite different.
-In the case of a debt consolidation or debt management plan coordinated by a credit or debt counselor the goal is to gain an understanding of the debt load a consumer is facing, the amount of money each month that can reasonably be allocated to payoff or pay down debts, then design a personalized plan that "consolidates" multiple high interest consumer debts into a single, more affordable, payment each month.
-These plans can help consumers resolve debts as quickly as possible, at a pace they can afford.
+While the goals of both debt consolidation debt relief and a standard debt consolidation loan are very similar, the method of getting relief is quite different.
+In the case of a debt consolidation or debt management plan coordinated by a credit or debt counselor, the goal is to gain an understanding of the debt load a consumer is facing, the amount of money each month that can reasonably be allocated to payoff or pay down debts, then design a personalized plan that "consolidates" multiple high-interest consumer debts into a more affordable and more structured payment plan each month.
+These plans allow consumers to resolve debts as quickly as possible, at a pace they can afford.

-A debt consolidation loan, on the other hand, involves taking multiple high interest credit cards and other debts and paying them off all at once with the proceeds from a debt consolidation loan.
-In theory, a debt consolidation loan makes perfect sense in that it can "convert" multiple high interest debts into a single, lower interest rate loan.
-However, Kentucky residents should be aware that debt consolidation loans typically require that a home or other asset be used as collateral to get approved for the loan.
-That means if consumers, already struggling with debts, hit a rough patch financially, they could be putting their home or other asset at risk.
+In comparison, a debt consolidation loan involves taking multiple high-interest credit cards and other debts and paying them off all at once with the proceeds from a debt consolidation loan.
+In theory, it seems as though a debt consolidation loan can "convert" multiple high-interest debts into a single, lower interest rate loan.
+However, Kentucky residents should be aware that they typically require collateral, such as a home or other asset, for loan approval.
+That means consumers, already struggling with debts, will be putting their home or other large asset at risk if future financial hardships were to arise.
 Essentially, they may have traded "unsecured" debt that doesn't put their home at risk into a "secured" debt that puts their home at risk.

-In addition, many consumers who pay off credit cards with the proceeds from a debt consolidation loan end up quickly accumulating a whole new round of credit card debts.
-In this scenario, consumers now have BOTH a debt consolidation loan and multiple high interest credit cards to deal with.
-Thus, the situation has gone from bad to worse and the cycle of debt continues.
+In addition, many consumers who pay off credit cards with a debt consolidation loan actually end up accumulating additional credit card debts quickly.
+In this scenario, the cycle of debt continues as consumers now have BOTH a debt consolidation loan and multiple high-interest credit cards to deal with.
+Thus, the situation has gone from bad to worse.

-The goal of a debt consolidation, also known as a debt management program (DMP), is to combine or consolidate multiple high-interest consumer debts into a single, more manageable payment each month.
-Through the benefits of debt relief such as lower, more lenient, interest rates and the waiving of late fees and penalties, a debt management plan coordinated by a credit counselor or debt counselor can be provide personalized assistance for consumers who need a proven, predictable, accelerated path out of debt.
+Debt consolidation, also known as a debt management program (DMP), combines or consolidates multiple high-interest consumer debts into a single, more manageable and more structured monthly payment.
+Through the benefits of debt relief such as lower, more lenient, interest rates and the waiving of late fees and penalties, a debt management plan coordinated by a credit counselor or debt counselor can be provide personalized assistance for consumers who need a proven, predictable, and accelerated path out of debt.

-How are plans customized for each debtor?
-A credit counselor (or debt counselor) typically will interview consumers to gain a clear understanding of all of their debts.
+In order to customize the plan for the consumer, a credit counselor (or debt counselor) typically will interview consumers to gain a clear understanding of all of their debts.
 Then they will conduct a budget analysis with consumers to find out how much money can be realistically allocated each month to pay down those debts.
-Finally, based on this information they will come up with a game plan (a debt management plan or DMP) and send proposals to each of the consumer's creditors requesting the benefits of debt relief for the individual or family experiencing financial hardship.
+Based on the information they've gathered, they will come up with a game plan (a debt management plan or DMP) and send proposals to each of the consumer's creditors requesting the benefits of debt relief for the individual or family experiencing financial hardship.
 These benefits can include lower interest rates, a waiving of late fees and penalties, and generally more favorable repayment terms.
 Those creditors who agree to the proposals are then added to the debt management plan.
 For those that do not, consumers are still obligated with creditors according to the terms of their original agreements.
-Overall, debt consolidation or debt management plans can be very effective and save a substantial amount of money IF consumers STOP using credit cards AND begin the process of paying down the principal amount of debt on time, month after month, at a LOWER INTEREST RATE.
+Overall, it's important to remember that debt consolidation or debt management plans can be very effective and save a substantial amount of money IF consumers STOP using credit cards and begin the process of paying down the principal amount of debt on time, month after month, at a LOWER INTEREST RATE.

-Credit counseling is a method of debt relief that has helped many individuals and families, but it's important to know that debt management requires discipline and a certain amount of restraint to avoid relying credit cards, and it normally takes three to five years to complete the program and take advantage of all the money saving benefits of On the other hand, an alternative to debt management is debt settlement, considered a more aggressive form of debt relief that may help consumers, facing the prospects of bankruptcy, get out of credit card debt faster, assuming they can accumulate money in a "set aside" designated account which can later be used as the funding source to reach a settlement with individual creditors.
+It's important to know that debt consolidation requires discipline and typically three to five years to complete the program and take advantage of all the money saving benefits.
+On the other hand, a popular alternative to debt management is debt settlement, considered a more aggressive form of debt relief.
+Debt settlement may help consumers, facing the prospects of bankruptcy, get out of credit card debt faster, assuming they can accumulate money in a "set aside" designated account which can later be used as the funding source to reach a settlement with individual creditors.

-With debt settlement, it's customary, that if consumers fall seriously behind in payments, credit card companies may decide eventually to "sell off" debt as "bad debt" to a collection agency.
+It's customary in debt settlement, that if consumers fall seriously behind in payments, credit card companies can decide to eventually "sell off" debt as "bad debt" to a collection agency.
 In this scenario, creditors may get as little as 10 cents on the dollar, so it stands to reason that credit card companies may be willing to accept a reasonable settlement offer made by the consumer or by a debt settlement company working on the consumer's behalf to negotiate a settlement.
 Be aware that when consumers default on the terms of credit card agreements in order to set aside monies in a settlement account, creditors may threaten or take legal action.
 In addition, money saved through credit card negotiated settlements are subject to federal taxation.
 Finally, debt settlement typically will have a negative impact on one's personal credit, but not as serious or long lasting of an impact as personal bankruptcy.